 So, to reduce latency, the best way is—you would have guessed it—to reduce network usage.
 But of course, this is not always possible.
 This is where network optimization comes in.
 We could write a whole article about WAN optimization.
 In fact, we recently did.
 And there are many tools you can use to assist with this task.

-The Best Tools For Measuring Latency
+Measure Latency: The Best Tools

 As we now know, to fix latency issues, you first need to measure it and locate where it’s coming from.
 This is where the tools we’re about to reveal can help.
 Some will simply measure latency while others will help you pinpoint it.
 Others yet measure bandwidth utilization which can help since we know that over-utilization is the main cause of high latency.
 The tools are grouped by type rather than by preference.